Theological Education for Leadership (TEL) - About

 Spiritual Seekers & Laity

 Individual courses and certificate programs are open to all adults who seek to learn.
 Dip your toe into the water of spiritual education and formation, or immerse your whole self.
 Courses are affordable, designed to accommodate your life and work schedule, and expose you to a range of exciting progressive theological ideas.
-Engage through the year to complete the CTEL certificate; take three or four courses to complete a special topics certificate, or simply take a seminar or course that interests you.
+Engage through the year to complete the CTEL certificate; take six months to study Gender, Sexuality & the Bible, or simply take a seminar or course that interests you.
 A bachelor's degree is not required.

 Lay Ministers & Alternate Paths to Ministry